scottslowe/learning-tools/README.md

 **debian-generic**: This folder has a Vagrant environment for spinning up a generic, 64-bit Debian 8.0 ("Jessie") VM.
 Note there's nothing special here---just a plain, generic Debian VM.

-**docker-swarm**: This folder contains a `Vagrantfile` and supporting files to run a Consul-backed Docker Swarm cluster under Vagrant on your local system.

 **docker-swarm-etcd**: In this folder is a `Vagrantfile` and supporting files for turning up an etcd 2.0-backed Docker Swarm cluster.

 **docker-swarm-ha**: This folder holds a `Vagrantfile`, supporting files, and instructions for turning up a Consul-backed Docker Swarm cluster with multiple Swarm managers for high availability.

+**docker-swarm**: This folder contains a `Vagrantfile` and supporting files to run a Consul-backed Docker Swarm cluster under Vagrant on your local system.

 **etcd-2.0**: Use the `Vagrantfile` and other files in this directory to turn up an etcd 2.0.9 cluster running on Ubuntu 14.04.

+**kvm**: The files in this folder allow you to create a learning environment for working with KVM and Libvirt on Ubuntu 14.04.

 **lxc**: This folder holds a `Vagrantfile` and supporting files to create an environment for working with LXC (pronounced "lex-see").
 LXC is a set of tools for working with OS containers.

-**lxd**: In this folder you'll find a `Vagrantfile`, instructions, and other files to help work with LXD (pronounced "lex-dee"), a new daemon and CLI for working with LXC-based OS containers.

 **lxd-ovs**: Use the `Vagrantfile` and other files in this directory to work with LXD and Open vSwitch (OVS) 2.3.1 on Ubuntu 14.04.
 Use the instructions from the `lxd` directory to set up containers and container images.

+**lxd**: In this folder you'll find a `Vagrantfile`, instructions, and other files to help work with LXD (pronounced "lex-dee"), a new daemon and CLI for working with LXC-based OS containers.

 **openstack-cli**: This folder contains the files for a Vagrant environment that spins up an Ubuntu box with all the OpenStack CLI clients pre-installed.

-**photon**: This folder contains the files to spin up an instance of the VMware Photon Technical Preview using Vagrant.

 **photon-ansible**: In this folder is a Vagrant environment for using Ansible with VMware Photon; specifically, for using Ansible to configure Photon's pre-installed Docker daemon to listen over a network socket.

 **photon-cloudinit**: This folder contains the files to spin up VMs, using Vagrant and customized via `cloud-init`, running the VMware Photon Technical Preview.

+**photon**: This folder contains the files to spin up an instance of the VMware Photon Technical Preview using Vagrant.

 **README.md**: This document that you're currently reading.

 **rkt**: This folder contains the files to work with `rkt`, the CoreOS implementation of the App Container (appc) specification, on Ubuntu 14.04. _THIS ENVIRONMENT IS NOT YET FULLY FUNCTIONAL._

+**ssh-bastion**: In this folder is a Vagrant environment, leveraging multiple VMs, that allow you to work with SSH multiplexing via an SSH bastion host.

 **swarm-consul-openstack**: This folder contains files to create a Consul-backed Docker Swarm cluster on OpenStack. _THIS ENVIRONMENT IS NOT YET FULLY FUNCTIONAL._